 She has continued to be involved in the development of choral singing not only by ensuring that her choirs have the training and knowledge of how to look after their voices and perform to the best of their ability, but by also running vocal workshops at area and national level under the auspices of the National Association of Choirs.

-She joined Eastwood Collieries’ Male Voice Choir as MD in 2009 having been the conductor of The Sonara Singers since 1988.
-In her present position she has trained and led massed male vocal choirs of up to 300 voices in the Sound Sensational 2010 Concert, a Gala Concert with the Band of The Royal Life Guards in 2012 and Sounds Sensational 2013, with over 320 voices and the Band of Her Majesty’s Royal Marines, all major events staged at the Royal Concert Hall, in Nottingham.
+She joined Eastwood Collieries’ Male Voice Choir as MD in 2009 and in her present position she has trained and led massed male vocal choirs of up to 300 voices in the Sound Sensational 2010 Concert, a Gala Concert with the Band of The Royal Life Guards in 2012 and Sounds Sensational 2013, with over 320 voices and the Band of Her Majesty’s Royal Marines, all major events staged at the Royal Concert Hall, in Nottingham.

 Read Liz’s guide to Vocal Technique.